MicrosoftDocs/common-data-model-and-service/common-data-model/NFP-accelerator.md

 - June 2020

 The nonprofit accelerator provides the following to partners and nonprofit organizations:
-- Extensions to the Common Data Model for Nonprofits that include industry-standard definitions of constituent management, fundraising, awards, program delivery, and impact tracking data.
+- Extensions to Common Data Model for Nonprofits that include industry-standard definitions of constituent management, fundraising, awards, program delivery, and impact tracking data.
 The model includes 90+ entity data definitions and relationships.
 - A Program Design template application that partners can evolve to help nonprofit program and country managers to:
   - Create and browse logframes (logical frameworks, the building blocks of effective program design).
 - Connect logframes to internal, external, and standard indicators like the United Nations Sustainable Development Goals (SDGs) in order improve program measurement and outcome tracking.